Julia-Alexandrova/TeamCity-Development-Center/README.md

 # TeamCity-Development-Center

 This repository contains documents for extending TeamCity.
-Contributuions from our coomunity are welcome.
+Contributions from our community are welcome.